EOSBetCasino/EOSBet-EthereumGamblingContracts/README.md

 }
 ```

 First, we have the `DEVELOPERSFUND`.
 20% of the game profit will increment this fund.
 This is taken by `betSize * numberOfBets * houseEdge * 20%`.
-T

 Second, we have the `LIABILITIES`.
 All large bets will initially increment the liabilities when forwarding the randomness call to oraclize.it.
 When oraclize calls back, `LIABILITIES` will decrement, and the bet is treated like a normal bet.